-The College of Arts and Sciences is the largest academic unit at the university, consisting of over 200 full time faculty and 80% of all declared majors at FSU.
-The College includes the Departments of Natural Science, Performing and Fine Arts, Nursing, English, World Languages and Cultures, Psychology, Social Work, Criminal Justice, Sociology, Math and Computer Science, and Government and History, as well as the Math and Science Education Center and Special Programs.
-Our Special Programs include a variety of activities designed to enhance student success, including the Educational Opportunity Center, Student Support Services, Educational Talent Search, GEAR UP, and Upward Bound.
+The College of Arts and Sciences is the largest academic unit at the university, consisting of over 220 full time faculty and 80% of all declared majors at FSU.
+The college includes the Departments of Biological Sciences, Chemistry and Physics, Communication, Criminal Justice, English, Government and History, Mathematics and Computer Science, Nursing, Performing and Fine Arts, Psychology, Social Work, Sociology, and World Languages and Cultures.
 The College of Arts and Sciences offers baccalaureate degrees in the arts, humanities, natural sciences, and social sciences.
-The Colleges offers a number of undergraduate degree completion programs completely online, including Criminal Justice, Sociology, Psychology, Fire Science and the RN to BSN program.
+The college offers a number of undergraduate online degree completion programs in Criminal Justice, Sociology, Psychology, Fire and Emergency Services Administration, and the RN to BSN.

 The College of Arts and Sciences also has a number of graduate programs.
-We offer master's degrees in Biology and Teaching Biology, Social Work, Mathematics and Teaching Mathematics, English and English Education, Psychology (counseling and experimental), Political Science, Sociology, and Criminal Justice.
-The Master of Science Degree program in Criminal Justice can be attended either completely online, in-residence, or a combination of both.
+We offer master's degrees in Biology, Social Work, Psychology (counseling and experimental), Sociology, and Criminal Justice.
+The Master of Science Degree program in Criminal Justice is offered online, face to face, or a combination of both.